 An action level is basically a noise exposure level at which employers are required to take certain steps to reduce the harmful effects of noise on hearing.
-There are two main action levels for continuous noise, 80 and 85dB(A):
+There are two main action levels for continuous noise, 80 decibels and 85dB(A):

-- The upper exposure action value is set at a daily or weekly average noise exposure of 85dB(A), above which the employer is required to take reasonable practicable measures to reduce noise exposure, such as engineering controls or other technical measures.
+- The upper exposure action value is set at a daily or weekly average noise exposure of 85dB(A), above which the employer is required to take reasonably practicable measures to reduce noise exposure, such as engineering controls or other technical measures.
 The use of hearing protection is also mandatory if the noise cannot be controlled by these measures, or while these measures are being planned or carried out.

 - Finally, there is an exposure limit value of 87dB(A), above which no worker can be exposed (taking hearing protection into account).

-80, 85 and 87decibels – why these values matter:
+80, 85 and 87 decibels – why these values matter:

 The Regulations also refer to peak exposure action and limit values.

 These are defined because high-level peak noise can lead to short term and long term hearing loss.
 Impulse noises such as cartridge tools, hammers and borehole equipment can all produce high peak sound pressures.

 If the daily noise exposure exceeds the lower exposure action level 80dB(A), then a noise assessment should be carried out and recorded by a competent person.